 A water quality surveillance and monitoring program that is adequate to ensure that the plan when implemented is achieving the expected progress towards attainment of management goals.
 All or parts of the surveillance and monitoring program may be coordinated or be part of a valley-wide and/or regional groundwater monitoring, if appropriate.

-Consideration of areas outside of the Management Zone that may be impacted by discharges that occur within the Management Zone boundary areas.
+Consideration of areas outside of the Management Zone that may be impacted by discharges that occur within the Management Zone boundary areas;

-Identify the responsibilities of each regulated discharger, or groups of regulated dischargers participating in the Management Zone, to manage nitrate within the Zone.
+Identify the responsibilities of each regulated discharger, or groups of regulated dischargers participating in the Management Zone, to manage nitrate within the Zone; and

-Include information necessary for obtaining an Exception as set forth in the Exceptions Policy, or information necessary for the Central Valley Water Board to grant use of assimilative capacity for Management Zones.
+Include information necessary for obtaining an Exception as set forth in the Exceptions Policy.

-Management Zone Request for Allocation of Assimilative Capacity

-A request for allocation of assimilative capacity for a Management Zone may not be for an area larger than an identified basin or sub-basin from Table N-2, and must include the following:

-A comprehensive antidegradation analysis, consistent with the State Antidegradation Policy, which includes an evaluation of impacts to down-gradient areas.

-Demonstration that there is sufficient assimilative capacity to ensure that discharges of nitrate from participants to the Management Zone, including discharges to recharge projects, will not cause the volume-weighted average water quality in the upper zone underlying the management zone to exceed the applicable Basin Plan objective(s);

-Demonstration that the proposed discharges covered by the management zone will not unreasonably affect present and anticipated beneficial uses in or down-gradient to the Management Zone;

-Demonstration that the allocation of assimilative capacity, and the resulting net effect on receiving water quality, is consistent with maximum benefit to the people of the State; and

-Demonstration that Best Practicable Treatment or Control will be implemented to ensure that pollution or nuisance will not occur and that any degradation authorized by Central Valley Water Board will be consistent with the maximum benefit to the people of the state.

-Demonstration that allocation of assimilative capacity to dischargers participating in the Management Zone will not result in groundwater, as a volume-weighted average in the upper zone, to exceed a trigger level of 75% of the nitrate water quality objective over a 20-year timeframe.
-The Central Valley Water Board retains the discretion to allocate assimilative capacity above this trigger level as long as the Board can find that use of assimilative capacity above the trigger level will not result in pollution or nuisance over the longer term.

 Management Zone Request for Exception to Meeting a Nitrate Water Quality Objective

 A Management Zone may request an Exception to meeting a Nitrate Water Quality Objective.
 The request for application of the Exception may apply to all permitted dischargers participating in the Management Zone.
 The Central Valley Water Board must find that all required components of the Management Zone Implementation Plan, which is equivalent to an Alternate Compliance Project, is complete to consider an Exception.
 A complete Management Zone Implementation Plan is considered to meet the application requirements for an Exception for nitrate under the Exceptions Policy